 Vulvodynia – Pain in the area around the opening of the vagina.
 This can be especially painful with prolonged sitting or sexual intercourse.
 Women who experience pain during sex may be suffering from vulvodynia, a condition which responds well to physical therapy techniques.

 Ready to take the first step towards resolving your pain and discomfort?
-Contact Body Restoration Physical Therapy today – conveniently located in Roslyn, New York, in Long Island’s Nassau County.
+Contact Body Restoration Physical Therapy today – conveniently located in Roslyn Heights, New York, in Long Island’s Nassau County.